bperel/geotime/README.md

 ```
 and specify its path in [lib/geotime/Database.php](lib/geotime/Database.php) : these credentials will be used for the DB connection.

 * Set up the admin section credentials : the [admin/.htaccess](admin/.htaccess) file references the .htpasswd file containing the admin credentials.
-Generate the latter :
+Generate the latter using the following command :
 ```bash
 $ htpasswd -c /path/to/my/web/directory/passwords admin
 ```